waltonjm/new-york-city-sightseeing-bus-stops/README.md

-# **New York City Sightseeing Bus Stops**
+# New York City Sightseeing Bus Stops
 ## Description
 MIT xPro® Professional Certificate in Coding Boot Camp Project: Real Time Bus Tracker.
-This repo modifies the boot camp project to show popular sightseeing bus stops around New York City.
+This repo is refactored from the boot camp realt time bus tracking project to show popular sightseeing bus stops around New York City.

 ## Installation
 mapboxgl: JavaScript (JS) Library that is part of the mapbox ecosystem.